HTMonkeyG/HTSkyMods/README.md

 HTMonkeyG's mods for Sky: Children of the Light.

 ## Usage
-The mods is for learning purposes only.
+The mods are for learning purposes only.
 Please do not misuse the mods in this repository to avoid adverse consequences, including but not limited to: reduced game performance or crashes, temporary or permanent account bans.

 Mods are loaded with [HTModLoader](https://www.github.com/HTMonkeyG/HTML-Sky).
 See its [README](https://github.com/HTMonkeyG/HTML-Sky/blob/main/README.md) first.